DJEddyking/djeddyking.github.io/_pages/about.md

 Research interests
 ======
-My research interests are centered in the field of computer vision, encompassing, but not limited to, person/vehicle re-identification(ReID), unsupervised domain adaptation(UDA), domain generalization(DG), semi-supervised learning(SSL), multi-modal learning and generative learning AI.
+My research interests are centered in the field of computer vision, encompassing, but not limited to, person/vehicle re-identification(ReID), unsupervised domain adaptation(UDA), domain generalization(DG), semi-supervised learning(SSL), multi-modal learning and generative learning.

 Recent news
 ------